Internet Draft Paul Hoffman

 map from uppercase characters to lowercase.
 In addition, the

-lowercase characters into uppercase characters".
-However, the
+characters into uppercase characters".
+However, the upper-to-lower

-lowercase in current Internet applications and protocols.
+current Internet applications and protocols.

 If the profile is using Unicode normalization form KC (as described in